dutchLuck/bfbs/README.md

 <a href="https://docs.julialang.org/en/v1/manual/integers-and-floating-point-numbers/#Arbitrary-Precision-Arithmetic">
 BigFloat</a> number type and runs ok on Linux,
 MacOS and Windows.
 It outputs min, median, max, range in addition to sum, mean, variance and standard deviation.
-There is a noticiable delay before results appear particularly on computers with modest specs.
+There is a noticeable delay before results appear particularly on computers with modest specs.
 This code outputs stats for all rows as well as columns of numbers, unless the -R option is specified.
 Analyzing rows may be useful if the data was created by data acquisition software that sampled a